 The League was represented by the National Women’s Law Center, Hogan Lovells US LLP, and the Lawyers’ Committee for Civil Rights Under Law.

-A complaint is filed in the US District Court for Idaho, challenging the state’s Fairness in Women’s Sports Act.
+Plaintiffs file a lawsuit in federal court challenging the state’s Fairness in Women’s Sports Act.

-The District Court grants plaintiffs' motion for Preliminary Injunction, blocking the Idaho Fairness in Women’s Sports Act pending trial on the merits.
+The District Court grants plaintiffs' motion for a preliminary injunction, blocking the Idaho Fairness in Women’s Sports Act pending trial on the merits.

 The defendants appealed the case to the Ninth Circuit Court of Appeals.